gofn/gofn/README.md

 - volumeDestination is the path mounted inside the container.
 By default is empty string indicating his  not used but if only omitted, volumeSource is used.

-- remoteBuildURI is remote URI containing the Dockerfile to build. "" if is local on example.
+- remoteBuildURI is remote URI containing the Dockerfile to build.By default is empty.
 More details on [docker api docs](https://docs.docker.com/engine/reference/commandline/build/#/git-repositories)

 - -h Shows the list of parameters